stephyraju/spiceworld/README.md

    The JS file was run through jshint.com and outside of numerous instances of $ being undefined due to using jQuery, there were no errors.

+*  [PEP8 Online](http://pep8online.com/) was used to validate Python.

+   app.py file is completely PEP8 compliant!

 #### Responsiveness

 Chrome DevTools and physical devices were used throughout development for a number of purposes, one of which was to test the responsiveness and rendering across a range of sizes and devices.
 As issues were found they were either fixed at the time or noted and returned to later.